 We spend the day in Kununurra, with the option to either relax around the resort in the morning, or you may use this opportunity for an optional flight tour to the Bungle Bungles.
 This afternoon, we visit the Hoochery Rum Distillery for a tour, tasting and afternoon tea.

-We continue our travels and visit the world’s largest producer of diamonds, the Argyle Diamond Mine, for a guided tour, including lunch.
-Continue on to Halls Creek, the home of Western Australia’s Gold Rush in the 1800’s.
+We continue our travels to Halls Creek, the home of Western Australia’s Gold Rush in the 1800’s.
 We visit the ghost town of Old Halls Creek, located 15kms from the current location of the town.

 We depart Halls Creek and travel to Fitzroy Crossing with a stop en-route at Marys Pool for a refreshment break.
 We arrive at our accommodation at Fitzroy Crossing, a small settlement that services the nearby stations and, as its name implies, the crossing point for the Fitzroy River.
 There will be time to check in and have lunch before we head out to Geikie Gorge, one of the most spectacular gorges in The Kimberley, for one of the highlights of the tour – a spectacular boat trip.
 With our local guide, cruise through the striking coloured walls, with its abundance of birdlife, crocodiles and rare aquatic creatures.

-Tuesday 25 July Fitzroy Crossing – Broome (B,D)
+Saturday 27 July Fitzroy Crossing – Broome (B)

 Broome is a town where the outback adjoins the tropical coastline.
 This morning, we tour the historic features of this former pearling capital.
 See Chinatown and Streeters Jetty, where pearlers once unloaded their harvest.
 A visit to Cable Beach to see the sun setting over the Indian Ocean is an unforgettable sight.